machzqcq/saucelabs/README.md

 ````

-Yet Another example of being able to use chrome on mac platform and Android device
+Yet Another example of being able to use chrome on mac platform and Android device (The :url needs to be set using SauceLabs.conf, see below)
 ````ruby
 SauceLabs.watir_browser(browser = :'chrome|linux|android', browser_options = {})
 # or
 SauceLabs.selenium_driver(browser = :'chrome|linux|android', browser_options = {})
 ````

-Yet Another example of being able to use safari on mac platform and iphone device
+Yet Another example of being able to use safari on mac platform and iphone device (The :url needs to be set using SauceLabs.conf, see below)
 ````ruby
 SauceLabs.watir_browser(browser = :'chrome|linux|iphone', browser_options = {})
 # or